Maximize your fireplace’s potential with different types of wood. Start with this user-friendly guide to identifying types of firewood.

 Seasoned firewood often has a dull appearance and most species look similar when dried.

 For this reason, it can be difficult to tell the difference between various types of wood.
+It can also be used with a wood smoker for beginners.
 The best way to ensure you’re getting what you pay for is by ordering your firewood from a reputable supplier.

 Find out more about the most common types of firewood here: